 In response to that podcast Mr. Peikoff got another question, which he answered on 13 September 2010: “You said that if a country has laissez-faire it should not restrict immigration.
 What if New Zealand had laissez-faire, would it be obligated to accept all immigrants even if it resulted in becoming Muslim and having Sharia imposed.”
 The qualification at the end made it easy for Mr. Peikoff to respond and sound rational, at first:

-Then suddenly Mr. Peikoff reverses himself concerning general immigration into today’s America.
+Then suddenly Mr. Peikoff reverses himself, at least concerning today’s America.
 At the end of his 26 August 2013 podcast he shocks the Objectivist community with an honest and forthright statement about a bill then before Congress – the Rubio-Schumer amnesty immigration surge bill:

 The podcast is like an earthquake in the Objectivist community.
 For once someone at ARI spoke out loud about a long range consequence of immigration.